 February 2, 2021 WBAS Seasonal Lent, REL Seasons - Lent, REL PD - Family Faith

-15+ FREE Resources for Lent You Will Love
+15+ FREE Lent Activities and Prayers You Will Love

 By: Kathy Hendricks

-During this six-week season, we are encouraged by the Church to engaged in three spiritual practices – prayer, penance, and almsgiving.
-To assist you in carrying out these practices for yourself and with your family or students, Sadlier is pleased to offer a number of inspirational and practical resources.
+During this six-week season, we are encouraged by the Church to engage in three spiritual practices – prayer, penance, and almsgiving.
+To assist you in carrying out these practices for yourself and with your family or students, Sadlier is pleased to offer a number of inspirational and practical Lent activities and prayers.
 We hope it adds to your experience at this sacred time of year.
 Download them now!

 Need ideas on how to keep your momentum strong throughout the six weeks of the Lenten season?
 Download complimentary Lenten Practices Reflection Cards to use at home or in your parish!